Chester Bennington Suicide and Mental Health

 Bennington was deeply saddened by Cornell’s death and even sang “Hallelujah” at his funeral.
 Cornell and Bennington had similar methods of suicide as both were found hanging from a doorway.
 The fact that Bennington’s death took place on what would be Cornell’s birthday led many to speculate whether the death of his friend motivated the choice to take his own life.

-It remains unclear whether Cornell’s death had any correlation with Bennington’s but the Linkin Park singer’s own mental health issues were a major factor in his suicide.
+It remains unclear whether Cornell’s death had any correlation with Chester Bennington’s suicide but the Linkin Park singer’s own mental health issues were a major factor in his suicide.
 Suffering from trauma and abuse as well as problems with addiction, Bennington was unable to fully recover from all that he went through.
 Unfortunately, the singer became overwhelmed by all these factors and Linkin Park fans tragically lost one of their biggest musical inspirations.